G-Code Programming

 T$iglobal[0]

-If you want to cause different AeroScript code to be invoked when you specify an argument, use the #define preprocessor directive to redefine the T command for that argument.
-The example that follows shows you how to redefine T20 so that it does not invoke a custom a custom T-code:
+If you want to call different AeroScript code when you specify an argument, use the #define preprocessor directive to redefine the T command for that argument.
+The example that follows shows you how to redefine T20 so that it does not call a custom a custom T-code:

 #define T20 Enable(Y)